syncfusion-content/xamarin-docs/Xamarin/SfCalendar/SelectionMode.md

 {% endtabs %}

-N>In range selection, navigation through swipe will be restricted and moving between months can be done by clicking on navigation button available at top corners of calendar control.
+N>In range selection, navigation through swipe will be restricted and moving between months can be done by clicking on navigation button available at the top corner of SfCalendar control.

 ![](images/Selection.png)